edtechhub/kerko-docs.edtechhub.org/README.md

 flask assets build
 ```

-Then push the changed files from `app/static/dist/` to the code repository.
+Then push the changed files from `app/static/dist/` to the code repository for
+later deployment.

 Note: Never manually edit the files in `app/static/dist/css/` or
 `app/static/dist/js/`; any change will be overwritten by the build process.